SLOPE for Sparse Linear Regression:Asymptotics and Optimal Regularization: Fundamental Limits and Optimal Regularization

-The proof of Proposition \ref{prop:min_MSE} is deferred to Appendix \ref{subsec:min_MSE_proof}.
-In practice, we can discretize over $\R$ to obtain a finite-dimensional approximation to the original infinite-dimensional problem (\ref{eq:opt_esti_prox}).
-Naturally, this finite approximation problem is also convex.
-In the following simulations, we use an approximation with 2048 grids.
+\end{itemize} \end{prop} The proof of Proposition \ref{prop:min_MSE} is deferred to Appendix \ref{subsec:min_MSE_proof}.
+To solve the infinite-dimensional optimization problem \eqref{eq:opt_esti_prox} in practice, we can discretize over $\R$ and obtain a finite-dimensional approximation.
+Naturally, this finite-dimensional problem is still convex.
+In our simulation, we use an approximation with 2048 grids.